Ballwizard/lectures/Drills/Dribbling/King of the Hill.md

 The objective of the drill is to knock out other players by grabbing, punching or throwing their ball out of the playarea.
 Once a players ball has exited out of the playarea, they are disqualified.

-If no action is happening and all of the players in the contention are
+If no action is happening and all of the players in the contention aren't doing anything, shrink the playarea and continue playing.

-### Variants

-- Criss-cross with a dribble

-The name speaks for itself, each player is permitted to do a dribble once they have the ball instead of just doing two steps.

-- Two on one criss-cross

-The two on one no dribble variant is a variant where once a player has made the layup, his duty is to sprint back and play defence versus the two players that didn't do the layup.
-This variant is often played with no dribbles or only one dribble per person which makes it harder for the two players to score.
+This continues up until one person is left in the area and they are crowned as the "King of the Hill".

 ### Related topics
-- Russian Criss-Cross
+- idk
 ### Links
 - idk
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzg3OTQ1ODksLTQ1NTkwNjAyMV19
+eyJoaXN0b3J5IjpbMjkzMjMzNDY5LC00NTU5MDYwMjFdfQ==
 -->